Chart Color Schemes

 Lake Munmorah features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 66.8% of all households, including 21.8% couples with children, 32.5% couples without children, and 11.7% single parent families.
-Non-family households make up the remaining 33.2%, with lone person households at 30.6% and group households comprising 2.7%.
+Non-family households constitute the remaining 33.2%, with lone person households at 30.6% and group households comprising 2.7% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households